Physsionist/deep_architecture/README.md

 ## Conclusion

-Identifying the architectural style of a building is a fun and meaningful activity.
-We should develop a Pokemon Go equivalent for it!
+Identifying the architectural style of a building can be a fun and meaningful activity, since it can satisfy our natural curiosity about the past.
+A possible extension of this project could be to incorporate our trained model into a building architecture discovery application -- similar to other applications such as Pokemon Go (pokemon discovery) and <a href="https://apps.apple.com/us/app/shazam-music-discovery/id284993459"> Shazam</a> (music discovery).

 <!-- **Requirements**